hanhctf/hanhctf.github.io/_posts/2024-06-20-THM-mKingdom.md

 ## Web Enumeration

-In homepage, nothing intertging.
+On the homepage, nothing interesting.
 FUZZ directory with `ffuf`, we found `/app`.
 ![](/commons/THM/mKingdom/0_app.png)

 Looking on `/app`.
-App is using `Concrete CMS 8.5.2`.
+The app is using `Concrete CMS 8.5.2`.
-Quick search about `Concrete CMS 8.5.2`.
+A quick search about `Concrete CMS 8.5.2`.
 ![](/commons/THM/mKingdom/1_CMS.png)

-After read `Document`, we found login page url.
+After reading `Document`, we found the login page URL.
 ![](/commons/THM/mKingdom/2_login.png)

 `Weak credential`.
-Login in to `dashboard` with weak credential.
+Log in to `dashboard` with weak credentials.

-After check some functions in admin dashboard.
+After checking some functions in the admin dashboard.
-We can upload file to system. `File upload` vuln is first thing in my mind.
+We can upload files to the system. `File upload` vuln is the first thing on my mind.
-After check some technique to by pass system, no luck.
+After checking some techniques to bypass the system, cannot bypass it.
-Continuous check other setting, we can add file `extensions` allow.
+Continuous check other settings, we can add file `extensions`.
 Add `.php` and upload a `php reverse shell`.
 ![](/commons/THM/mKingdom/3_extensions.png)